-State transitions are initiated by writing a 16-bit value to the IA32_PERF_CTL register.
+State transitions are initiated by writing a 16-bit value to the IA32_PERF_CTL register, see Figure 13-2.
 If a transition is already in progress, transition to a new value will subsequently take effect.

 Reads of IA32_PERF_CTL determine the last targeted operating point.
 The current operating point can be read from IA32_PERF_STATUS.
 IA32_PERF_STATUS is updated dynamically.